Your fingernails can say a lot about your health.

 7. Vitamin C

-Vitamin C is essential for producing collagen, a protein that gives shape, strength, and integrity to many tissues and is the building block of fingernails, hair, and teeth.
+Vitamin C is essential for producing collagen, a protein that gives shape, strength, and integrity to many tissues, including fingernails, hair, and teeth.

-A deficiency in vitamin C can result in brittle nails and slowed nail growth.
+A vitamin C deficiency can result in brittle nails and slowed growth.

 Summary: Vitamin C is essential for collagen production, which helps provide strength and integrity to your nails.